josh-vaz-dev/youlama/README.md

 - GPU is recommended for faster processing
 - Maximum audio duration is configurable in config.ini
 - Use uv for faster package installation and dependency resolution
+- YouTube videos will first try to use available subtitles
+- If no subtitles are available, the video will be transcribed

 ## License